Almost coherent modules and almost coherent sheaves: Cohomological properties of almost coherent sheaves

 Theorem~\ref{thm:approximate-formal} guarantees that there is a coherent $\O_\X$-module $\G_{\m_1}$ and a morphism $\phi_{\m_1} \colon \G_{\m_1} \to \F$ such that its kernel and cokernel are annihilated by $\m_1$.
 Then it is easy to see that the natural morphism

 has kernel annihilated by $\m_1^2$ and cokernel annihilated by $\m_1$.
-In particular, both kernel and cokernel are annihilated by $\m_0$.
+In particular, both the kernel and co-kernel are annihilated by $\m_0$.
 Since $\m_0$ was an arbitrary finitely generated sub-ideal of $\m$, it suffices to show that $\rm{H}^q(\X, \G_{\m_1})$ are coherent $A$-modules for any $q\geq 0$.
 This follows from Theorem~\ref{thm:proper-mapping-formal}.